 Collaborates with responsible units across campus regarding the quality and accuracy of data in accordance with policies, state and federal reporting guidelines and national best practice standards.

-The Office of Institutional Effectiveness and Assessment adopted the following five overarching goals as part of its strategic planning process to help carry out the departmental mission and to foster mechanisms to assess results and continuous improvement.
+The Office of Institutional Effectiveness and Assessment adopted the following five overarching goals as part of its strategic planning process (aligned to the 2014-2020 UWG Strategic Plan) to help carry out the departmental mission and to foster mechanisms to assess results and continuous improvement.
 Each goal advances one or more of the four University-wide strategic imperatives.

 1. Foster a university-wide culture of assessment and continuous improvement.
 (SI3-A, SI3-B, SI4-C, SI4-D)

 2. Continuously improve data quality and information reporting.
 (SI1-A, SI3-A, SI3-C, SI4-C, SI4-D)